 We are at an early stage of understanding how these public-private tensions can be resolved, but it’s clear that the complex, ambiguous nature of money and finance is disorienting and confusing for many people.
 This is compounded by the deep inequalities of power in the financial system – even if we reimagine how money and finance work, we need to tackle the power structures that define and maintain the current status quo.
 How can we build a mass movement of citizens and customers with the power to transform our financial system?

 Winning the narrative battle

 This research was an initial, exploratory project that raises as many questions as it answers.
 But it’s clear that we can’t address the complex challenges of narrative change without greater collaboration between ethical finance organisations and sectors, developing and testing new narratives and sharing learning from their application, and involving those we seek to influence in the process of developing and testing new messages.
-We’re sharing our initial findings and recommendations in our launch event on 16th June (get in touch if you’d like to attend), which we hope will be the beginning of a much bigger conversation about narratives and ethical finance.
+We’re sharing our initial findings and recommendations in a briefing paper, which we hope will be the beginning of a much bigger conversation about narratives and ethical finance.

 Meanwhile, Dogecoin has perhaps reached peak hype in the form of Elon Musk’s guest slot on leading US TV show Saturday Night Live, which was peppered with mentions of the coin.
 Did he take the opportunity to set the record right on Dogecoin?
 Not quite, according to Reuters: